silvioviscuso/nova34/readme.md

 In **Rev_1.0 to Rev_1.3**, the process included several testing phases to assess the engineering validity of component research and selection.

-During this phase, we identified the **ADP191ACBZ-R7**, an ultra-compact high-side load switch.
+- During this phase, we identified the **ADP191ACBZ-R7**, an ultra-compact high-side load switch.
 This component could be useful for managing power distribution efficiently, providing controlled power switching to different subsystems while offering short-circuit and overcurrent protection.

-However, based on the latest schematic, the **PMIC should already handle all power management efficiently, safely, and in a controlled manner**, making additional power switching unnecessary in most scenarios.
+- With the latest revision, we implemented the **ADP191ACBZ-R7**,  Now, the **ADP191ACBZ-R7** also provides **ESD protection**, which was previously required only for USB connections.
+To ensure stable voltages, we added protection for the **CAMERA, DISPLAY, and WIFI module** using the **ADP191ACBZ-R7**.
+Additionally, we included a differential pair for the USB connection.
+The **ADP191ACBZ-R7** is now connected with **GPIO pins**, allowing it to be enabled and disabled as needed.

-Additionally, we replaced the **RTL8723DS (6x6mm)** combo-chip Wi-Fi/Bluetooth.
+- Additionally, we replaced the **RTL8723DS (6x6mm)** combo-chip Wi-Fi/Bluetooth.
 Its footprint fit comfortably in the upper-right section of the back-side of the board.
 However, after further evaluation, we found a better and more compact alternative: the **CYW43012**, which offers improved efficiency and performance.

-Initially, we also considered the **AMA3B1KK-KBR-B0 (Apollo3 Blue)**, but in the end, we opted for the **CYW43012** as the best choice for this design.
+- Initially, we also considered the **AMA3B1KK-KBR-B0 (Apollo3 Blue)**, but in the end, we opted for the **CYW43012** as the best choice for this design.
 That said, we could still explore **future variants** incorporating different wireless solutions based on project needs.

-Placement and optimization trials were conducted, along with numerous other evaluations, successfully achieving the set objectives.
+- Placement and optimization trials were conducted, along with numerous other evaluations, successfully achieving the set objectives.

-Additionally, for the **RF switch component**, we utilized the **ADG824BCPZ-REEL7** instead of the **QPC8020QTR13 (Qorvo, RF switch)** to support **Antenna Diversity**, which includes both traced and ceramic antenna configurations.
+- Additionally, for the **RF switch component**, we utilized the **ADG824BCPZ-REEL7** instead of the **QPC8020QTR13 (Qorvo, RF switch)** to support **Antenna Diversity**, which includes both traced and ceramic antenna configurations.

 Now, with the **final revision**, the **schematic is fully defined and accurate**, allowing for a more streamlined approach to PCB design in **High-Speed Design & Signal Integrity**.